 - Who pays for what?

-These are the steps to divorce where you can request temporary child custody, child support, or spousal support orders.
+This is the step to divorce where you request temporary child custody, child support, spousal support orders, and more.

 If one spouse wants immediate orders before finalizing the divorce, he or she can make a request.
 By filing an Order to Show Cause, the court schedules a hearing to rule on pressing issues that need resolution sooner rather than later.

-Both sides testify about why the court should or shouldn’t award things including child custody, temporary child and spousal support, visitation, and more.
+Both sides then testify about why the court should or shouldn’t award the requests.

-There’s no strict divorce step where you must file a request for order.
+There’s no strict divorce step where you must file a request for an order.
 You can submit them early on in the process when you initially get the ball rolling.
 In other cases, it may make sense to handle this later.
-When really depends on the specific needs of your case.
+As with so much else, it hinges on the specific needs of your case.

-Once you complete this step to divorce, and you’re at least six months from the original date of service, the dissolution of marriage becomes official.
+Once you complete this step, and you’re at least six months from the original date of service, the dissolution of marriage becomes official.
+Congratulations, you’re divorced.

 The more conflict, the more you and your spouse argue about, the more complex the divorce process becomes.
 Children, high-value assets, retirement benefits, and countless other factors muddy the waters.

 Even if you take a do-it-yourself approach, it may behoove you to have an attorney look over the forms before filing.
-This ensures you filled out everything you needed and hit all the proper steps to divorce.
+This ensures you fill out everything you need and hit all the proper steps to divorce.